March 1, 2018

 Throughout this transition, cancer survivors are frequently left to navigate a range of services without adequate support and without a clear understanding of who to see and where to go to get the right care.

-Findings from the Experiences of Cancer Patients in Transition Study (Transitions Study) indicate that one to three years post-cancer treatment, survivors continue to experience a variety of emotional, physical and practical challenges.
+Findings from the Experiences of Cancer Patients in Transition Study (Transition Study) indicate that one to three years post-cancer treatment, survivors continue to experience a variety of emotional, physical and practical challenges.

 Emotional challenges can include depression, anxiety, and fear about cancer returning, which can be difficult to recognize and are often left untreated.